Hayley Ann Solomon

 HAYLEY ANN SOLOMON is an author and poet living on the North Island of New Zealand.
 She double-majored in Psychology and English, later graduating with a Baccalaureus Bibliothecologiae (Honours), followed by a Master of Arts degree.

-She is a four-time recipient of the International Proverse Supplementary Prize for English Literature.
+She is a four-time recipient of an International Proverse Publication Prize for English Literature.

 Her early novels are set in the Regency era and were published under the Zebra Regency Romance label.
 They are similar in genre to the works of Georgette Heyer.
-Her later writing spans poetry, fantasy, literary short stories, and Cost and Consequence, a full-length continuation of Jane Austen’s fragment Sanditon.
+Her later writing spans poetry, fantasy, literary short stories, and a full-length continuation of Jane Austen’s final, unfinished fragment.

 Hayley is fascinated by the sheer power of language as a succinct gateway to the subconscious.
 She finds concision intertwined with substantive expression, lyricism, and soundplay to be an entrancing medium.
 Her more recent work is philosophical, with an emphasis on kindness and social justice.
 She frequently immerses herself in the cognitive and emotional landscapes of poetry.

-Titles due for release in 2026 include Once Upon a Fairer Tale, a collection of poetic fairy tales that redress traditional imbalances of justice through rhyme—though rhythm, cadence, and tenor differ from piece to piece.
-Her second anthology, Bewitched and Beguiled, features classical themes drawn from The Odyssey and Greek mythology, much of it composed in the crown of heroic sonnets.
+Once Upon a Fairer Time is a collection of poetic fairy tales that redress traditional imbalances of justice through rhyme.
+Rhythm, cadence, and tenor differ, but all tales lead to fairer outcomes through the medium of fun, frivolity, a sprinkle of philosophy and a lot of tongue twisting high jinx.
+Justice, kindness and fairness is preeminent.
+The book was released in 2025, a winnwe of a Proverse Publication Prize.
+Her second anthology, Bewitched and Beguiled, features classical themes drawn from The Odyssey and Greek mythology, much of it composed in iambic pentamer and crowns of Heroic sonnets.
+This is due for release in November 2025.

 She was described as “a gifted new writer” by Melinda Helfer of The Romantic Times.(RT)

-She is currently working on Florilegium, a richly layered adult historical fantasy set in the early 1800s, blending espionage, botany, and magical secrets.
+She has just completed a richly layered adult historical fantasy set in the early 1800s, blending espionage, a hint of mischief, romance, and magical secrets.

 On a more personal note, Hayley sings, has plentiful pink hair, and believes—just a little—in magic, especially the magic of kindness.
 She would far rather write with an echanted feather quill in inks of cobalt and vermilion, than with a keyboard.